|MASTER OF EDUCATION IN TEACHING OVERVIEW|

 The Master of Education in Teaching degree does not lead to a teaching license or any additional endorsements to a license.

 This program is a 36-credit hour program which can be completed online.
 It is for any teacher who wants to obtain a master's in education.
-For individuals who are in the Alternate Route Program or the Post Baccalaureate for Alternate Route Program at Emporia State University, the 21 credits earned in that program all count toward the 36 hours needed for this degree.
+For individuals who are in the Restricted Licensure Program at Emporia State University, the 21 credits earned in that program all count toward the 36 hours needed for this degree.

 Features of this program include: